docker/docs/datacenter/ucp/1.1/user-management/create-and-manage-teams.md

 Give a name to the team, and choose if the team is managed by UCP, or discovered from an LDAP service:

-* Managed: You'll manage the team and manually define the users that are part of the team.
+* Managed: You manage the team and manually define the users that are part of the team.
 * Discovered: When integrating with an LDAP service, you can map a team to an LDAP group.
 When a user is added to the LDAP group, it is automatically added